HarperDB/documentation/docs/technical-details/reference/resource.md

 ```
 If `get` is called for a single record (for a request like `/Table/some-id`), the default action is to return `this` instance of the resource.
 If `get` is called on a collection (`/Table/?name=value`), the default action is to `search` and return an AsyncIterable of results.

+It is important to note that `this` is the resource instance for a specific record, specified by the primary key.
+Therefore, calling `super.get(query)` performs a `get` on this specific record/resource, not on the whole table.
+If you wish to access a _different_ record, you should use the static `get` method on the table class, like `Table.get(otherId, context)`.

 ### `search(query: Query)`: AsyncIterable

 This performs a query on this resource, searching for records that are descendants.
 By default, this is called by `get(query)` from a collection resource.
 When this is called for the root resource (like `/Table/`) it searches through all records in the table.
 However, if you call search from an instance with a specific ID like `1` from a path like `Table/1`, it will only return records that are descendants of that record, like `[1, 1]` (path of Table/1/1) and `[1, 2]` (path of Table/1/2).
 If you want to do a standard search of the table, make you call the static method like `Table.search(...)`.
 You can define or override this method to define how records should be queried.
 The default `search` method on tables (`super.search(query)`) will perform a query and return an AsyncIterable of results.
 The query object can be used to specify the desired query.